-Some argue today that Christ cancelled the Sabbath commandment by acting and teaching contrary to it.
+Some argue today that Christ canceled the Sabbath commandment by acting and teaching contrary to it.
 However, He never acted or taught contrary to the Old Testament Sabbath laws:

 Firstly, as a general principle, Christ never violated any of the Laws of Moses.

-In the Sermon on the Mount He said: “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill” (Mat.
-5:17-19).
+In the Sermon on the Mount, He said: “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill” (Matt 5:17-19).
 Whatever “fulfill” here means, it at least means that He observed the Law.

 This principle is also seen in Christ’s claims that, “I have kept My Father’s commandments” (John 15:10) and “Which one of you convicts Me of sin?”
 (John 8:46).
 Christ was a living representative of the law.
 No violation of its holy precepts was found in His life.

-On a number of occasions the Pharisees accused Christ of breaking the Sabbath law.
-In His various defenses He never questioned or contested the binding obligation of the Sabbath commandment.
-To the contrary, by debating with the Pharisees what is lawful on the Sabbath (Mark 3:4), He admitted that certain things are not lawful, and by implication admitted the Sabbath as binding.
+On a number of occasions, the Pharisees accused Christ of breaking the Sabbath law.
+In His various defenses, He never questioned or contested the binding obligation of the Sabbath commandment.
+On the contrary, by debating with the Pharisees what is lawful on the Sabbath (Mark 3:4), He admitted that certain things are not lawful, and by implication admitted the Sabbath as binding.

-He therefore accepted the Sabbath as binding, but He also consistently refused to admit having transgressed the Sabbath.
-He consistently justified His Sabbath deeds on the basis of the Old Testament, arguing that it is the Pharisees that are inconsistent with the Old Testament (Mat.
-12:4-12; Mark 3:4; John 7:22-24).
+He, therefore, accepted the Sabbath as binding, but He also consistently refused to admit having transgressed the Sabbath.
+He consistently justified His Sabbath deeds on the basis of the Old Testament, arguing that it is the Pharisees that are inconsistent with the Old Testament (Matt 12:4-12; Mark 3:4; John 7:22-24).

 Thirdly, the things which he did on the Sabbath did not violate the Law of Moses; it violated the traditions.